 Configuration to avoid: Using WPA1, TKIP, or WEP encryption will disable 11n rates- and thereby decrease performance to 802.11g levels (i.e. a tiny fraction of the capability of the UniFi APs).

-Suggested Configuration: We would advise the use of WPA2 and CCMP to avoid any adverse performance as a result.
+Suggested Configuration: It is advisable the use of WPA2 and CCMP to avoid any adverse performance as a result.

 WiFi Multi Media (WMM) or 802.11e Disabled